In the fall of 2019, three Philadelphia area golf courses will close for good - Limekiln Golf Club, FDR Golf Course and Upper Dublin Golf Club.

 I've become a golf nerd.
 So for Christmas this year I asked for a book called "Methods of Early Golf Architecture" featuring a compilation of writings from Alister MacKenzie, H.S.
 Colt and A.W.
 Tillinghast.
 MacKenzie is most prominently featured with some good nuggets from Colt and Tillinghast sprinkled in.
 As I was reading the "Ideal...
 Continue Reading →

-Cobbs Creek Golf Club in Philadelphia, PA is the crown jewel of the city's public course.
+The Cobbs Creek Olde Course is the crown jewel of Philadelphia's public golf options.
 Though rough around the edges, the historic courses are fun and affordable.

 PhilaGolf is a website that explores the Philadelphia golfing scene.
 While primarily focused on reviewing public golfing options, we will explore many golf-related topics.
 I love playing golf.
 It’s a sport that combines social, athletic, competitive and natural experiences.
 I’m a 16 handicap and have three sons (14, 10 and 5), so time and money...
 Continue Reading →